oliverjam/jaredhill-v2/src/blog/a-week-on-huel.md

 My one complaint is that in order to split the Huel into separate bags for transport every month, I end up having to turn my kitchen into something resembling a heroin lab.
 This takes time and uses so many plastic bags that I most probably cancel out any environmental good I’m doing by drinking it.
 Selling it in separate bags or premixed bottles like Soylent offer would be a great next step for the company.

-{% image "https://cdn-images-1.medium.com/max/2000/1*y5GwCpW2_3hHwRtLboHyGA.jpeg", "\"I’m not in the Huel business… I’m in the empire business."/" %}
+{% image "https://cdn-images-1.medium.com/max/2000/1*y5GwCpW2_3hHwRtLboHyGA.jpeg", "\"I’m not in the Huel business… I’m in the empire business."\" %}

 So there you have it, my transformation from normal human to Huel addict.
 Recently, I’ve even become somewhat of an evangelist.
 I often wear my Huel shirt to the gym, and have had a lot of people approach me asking me what I think of the stuff.
 If anyone from Huel is reading, please do let me know if there is some way I can make some cash out of this.